-The fixed tariffs were approved by the government in June 2014.
+The government approved the fixed tariffs in June 2014.
 They are much higher than the maximum tariffs approved for traditional power plants in Kazakhstan and are subject to annual adjustment for inflation.

 However, for projects launched after July 2017, tariffs for the power produced by renewable power plants should be determined as a result of an auction.